drand/website/docs/blog/2025-01-16-on-chain-randomness-gotchas.md

 ## On-Chain Randomness Gotchas to Watch Out For

-When implementing randomness in smart contracts, several pitfalls can affect the randomness quality or lead to vulnerabilities:
+When implementing randomness in smart contracts, several pitfalls can affect the randomness quality or lead to vulnerabilities.
+Let's explore a few of them together.

 ### 1. **Entropy Reduction**